DaneEvans/SpeleoMesh/docs/Firmware.md

 - We're not going to use rs485, at least at this stage.
 - BT seems a bit unstable on this particular version on the 114

-Moved back to the 2.7.9 tag.
+Moved back to the **2.7.9 tag**.

-- seems maybe better.
+- definitely seems better.
+May stay there barring major stability improvements.